 There are some concerns with 529 plans, however.
 Parents researching them should pay particularly close attention to fees.
-Many plans charge hefty administrative fees that could eat away at parents' investments.
+Many plans charge hefty administrative costs that could eat away at parents' investments.
 It is best for parents to find a 529 savings plan that charges administrative fees of 1 percent or less of the assets they hold.
-Fortunately, because many states offer more than one version of the 529 plan, it should not be overly difficult to find an affordable plan.
+Fortunately, because many states offer more than one version of the 529 plan, it should not be overly challenging to find an affordable plan.

 The other challenge?
 Some 529 plans place strict limits on where children can attend college.
-If the child decides on attending school out-of-state, the parents could receive less money than they have saved is reduced should their children decide to attend a college that isn't located in the state that serves as the home base for the 529 plan.
+If the child decides on attending school out-of-state, the parents could receive less money than they have saved is reduced should their children decide to attend a school that isn't located in the state that serves as the home base for the 529 plan.
 Again, research is the key.
 Parents need to make sure that any 529 plan they invest in provides flexibility.
 Children can change their mind about their preferred college several times.
 Parents do not want to see their college savings dwindle because of this.

 The Coverdell ESA plan offers parents another option for building college savings.
 These savings vehicles are often used as supplements to 529 plans or other savings vehicles because they only allow parents to invest a maximum of $2,000 in them each year.

 Still, there are plenty of positives with these plans.
 First, there is more freedom associated with Coverdell ESA plans.
 The funds in them can be used to cover any cost associated with attending college.
 Parents can even use the money in a Coverdell account to pay the tuition costs for children attending kindergarten through 12th grade.